 Foreign Law School Study

-Many foreign attorneys become eligible to take the New York bar exam by studying law outside of the United States.
-The foreign law school program must be “substantively equivalent” to the Juris Doctorate program at ABA approved law schools.
+If you completed law school outside of the United States, you may be eligible to take the New York bar exam.
+The foreign law school program you completed must be “substantively equivalent” to the Juris Doctorate program at ABA approved law schools.
 The program must also be equivalent in duration.
-The New York examiners may also require the applicant to complete additional study at an ABA approved law school in order to obtain eligibility.
+In most cases, law graduates from the United Kingdom, Ireland, and many other commonwealth countries, are eligible to take the New York bar exam.
+In some cases, the New York examiners may require you to complete additional study at an ABA approved law school in order to obtain eligibility.

 Pro Bono Scholars Program

-During an applicant’s final year in a Juris Doctor degree program of an ABA approved law school, the applicant may have eligibility to sit for the February New York bar exam in exchange for devoting his last semester to providing pro bono (i.e., free) legal services through an approved program.
+You may obtain eligibility to take the New York bar exam under the Pro Bono Scholars Program.
+If you are in the final year of a Juris Doctor degree program at an ABA approved law school, you may be eligible to sit for the February New York bar exam in exchange for devoting your last semester to providing pro bono (free) legal services through an approved program.